ciro-mota/ansible_selfhost_vpn/README.md

 - Enter the server's IP address where WireGuard will be provisioned in the `hosts` file.

-- You will need to generate SSH passwords and configure them with your cloud provider where you will provision the WireGuard.
+- You will need to generate SSH keys and configure them with your cloud provider where you will provision the WireGuard.

 - Set your `private key` on the `host` file.